Tricia Zakaria

 Show/hide bio

 Tricia began her career teaching elementary school Physical Education and coaching a variety of teams and clubs.
-She then began working in the non-profit sector and now has over 12 years of experience developing and delivering education and recreation programs for children and youth.
+She then began working in the non-profit sector and now has over 15 years of experience developing and delivering education and recreation programs for children and youth.
 Prior to working at PHE Canada, Tricia coordinated the youth programs with the Department of Recreation and Athletics at Carleton University.
 She was also the Director of Programs with Clean Air Champions, a national charity delivering school programs inspiring youth to live health, sustainable lifestyles.
 Tricia is passionate about developing health and wellness programs for all children and youth that are both equitable and inclusive.
-Tricia holds a Bachelor of Arts in Sociology from Carleton University, a Bachelor of Education from the University of Ottawa, and is currently completing a Master of Education at the University of New Brunswick.
+Tricia holds a Bachelor of Arts in Sociology from Carleton University, a Bachelor of Education from the University of Ottawa, and a Master of Education from the University of New Brunswick.
 In her spare time, Tricia enjoys playing hockey, coaching hockey, and spending time with her husband chasing after their three young children.

 Kelsey Fahie